|Goal:||Build abs and oblique|

 - As you straighten your left leg out at about a 45-degree angle, turn your upper body to the right, bringing your left elbow toward your right knee.

-- Return to center with both knees bent and elbows wide.
+- Return to the center with both knees bent and elbows wide.

 - Repeat on the other side: Straighten the right leg to a 45-degree angle and turn your upper body to the left, bringing the right elbow toward the left knees.